intercloud/gobinsec/README.md

 # Gobinsec

 This tool parses Go binary dependencies and calls [NVD database](https://nvd.nist.gov/) to produce a vulnerability report.
+Binaries must have been built with module support to be analyzed with Gobinsec.

 ## Table of Contents